-The information included in this MD&A relates to Quartz Mountain Resources Ltd. and its wholly owned subsidiaries (collectively, the "Company").
+The information included in this MD&A relates to Quartz Mountain Resources Ltd. and its wholly owned subsidiaries which were dissolved on March 2, 2023 (collectively, the "Company").

 The Company focuses on assessing mineral prospects for potential acquisition and exploration in British Columbia, Canada.
 The Company has acquired three mineral properties.